tensorflow/tensorflow/SECURITY.md

 ## Accepting untrusted Inputs

-It is possible to write models that are secure in a sense that they can safely process untrusted inputs assuming there are no bugs.
+It is possible to write models that are secure in the sense that they can safely process untrusted inputs assuming there are no bugs.
 There are two main reasons to not rely on this: First, it is easy to write models which must not be exposed to untrusted inputs, and second, there are bugs in any software system of sufficient complexity.
-Letting users control inputs could allow them to trigger bugs either in TensorFlow or in dependent libraries.
+Letting users control inputs could allow them to trigger bugs either in TensorFlow or in depending libraries.

 In general, it is good practice to isolate parts of any system which is exposed to untrusted (e.g., user-provided) inputs in a sandbox.

 A useful analogy to how any TensorFlow graph is executed is any interpreted programming language, such as Python.
-While it is possible to write secure Python code which can be exposed to user supplied inputs (by, e.g., carefully quoting and sanitizing input strings, size-checking input blobs, etc.), it is very easy to write Python programs which are insecure.
+While it is possible to write secure Python code which can be exposed to user-supplied inputs (by, e.g., carefully quoting and sanitizing input strings, size-checking input blobs, etc.), it is very easy to write Python programs that are insecure.
 Even secure Python code could be rendered insecure by a bug in the Python interpreter, or in a bug in a Python library used (e.g.,
 [this one](https://www.cvedetails.com/cve/CVE-2017-12852/)).

 ## Running a TensorFlow server

-TensorFlow is a platform for distributed computing, and as such there is a TensorFlow server (`tf.train.Server`). **The TensorFlow server is meant for internal communication only.
+TensorFlow is a platform for distributed computing, and as such, there is a TensorFlow server (`tf.train.Server`). **The TensorFlow server is meant for internal communication only.
 It is not built for use in an untrusted network.**

 For performance reasons, the default TensorFlow server does not include any authorization protocol and sends messages unencrypted.
-It accepts connections from anywhere, and executes the graphs it is sent without performing any checks.
+It accepts connections from anywhere and executes the graphs it is sent without performing any checks.
 Therefore, if you run a `tf.train.Server` in your network, anybody with access to the network can execute what you should consider arbitrary code with the privileges of the process running the `tf.train.Server`.